junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 That doesn't say much, but still.
 Something is telling.

 "Yeah, I know," Dean murmurs, edging toward the table, pulling out a chair and sitting opposite him.
 He regards Cas's face.
-He's not wounded, not threatened of any immediate danger, expression not twisted in a way that something horrible is worrying him.
+He's not wounded, not threatened by any immediate danger, expression not twisted in a way that something horrible is worrying him.
 But still, something is troubling him.
 Maybe the recent memories and the battle and the encounter with the Empty again?

 "What about you?"
 Cas is watching him, too, Dean realizes.
 He doesn't know how he looks, maybe a little tired, maybe a little worried.
 "Can't sleep?"